 We have been engaged in initial public outreach relating to the smart cities agenda.
-In October 2017, we hosted a joint forum attended by representatives of industry bodies, legal advisors, researchers, standards committee members as well as governmental departments.
+Hosting joint forums and roundtable discussions that are attended by representatives of industry bodies, legal advisors, researchers, standards committee members as well as governmental departments.

-In 2018 Standards Australia participated in the ISO Technical Management Board UN Sustainable Development Goals (SDG) Taskforce.
+Standards Australia participated in the ISO Technical Management Board UN Sustainable Development Goals (SDG) Taskforce.
 Many of the SDGs directly relate to smart city goals and objectives, from waste management and sanitation to city infrastructure, including transport.
 The Taskforce focused on how standards can play a key role in shaping our future world.
 These goals have since been mapped out in the ISO SDG portal

 Standards Australia also contributed to the Inquiry into the Australian Government’s role in the development of cities (Infrastructure, Transport and Cities Committee)

 .
 Our submission, alongside many others, has helped establish a forward action plan for Australian cities and regions for the next fifty years.

 We are committed in continuing to partner with stakeholders to ensure the currency and accuracy of our suite of standards, including for smart cities.

 The inaugural meeting of the Smart Cities Standards Reference Group will take place on 1 May 2019, to help develop the Smart Cities strategic roadmap for Australia.
 To be involved with this discussion, please note your interest at SEM@standards.org.au